laivisms/HTTPServer/README.md

 # HTTPServer A readme is included in each class, but to summarize them:

+                Start server by running Server.java.

                 the main server waits for a connection on a socket.
 When a client connects, the server sends the new socket to a runnable to be executed in a thread.
 The thread then parses the message (using antlr), then calls the correct handler for that header, maps the target to the resource, accesses the target in the computers disk (or cache), writes the correct response into the socket, then closes the socket.

                 included is a JUNIT test file with 5 JUNIT tests